jomazzei/campus-connect/README.md

 - Placeholder event image sourced from copyright holder [University of Oxford](https://www.ox.ac.uk/news/arts-blog/power-prediction-language-comprehension)

 #### Disclaimer
-  Image sources are the presumed copyright holders by searching through exact matches and looking at a combination of result dates, if available, and page source dates, if available.
+  <p>Image sources are the presumed copyright holders by searching through exact matches and looking at a combination of result dates, if available, and page source dates, if available.</p>
-  Images originally found on Google Images
+  <p></p>Images originally found on Google Images</p>

 <br>